leonel-acosta/leonel-acosta/README.md

-# Hi there! 👋 I'm Leonel
+# Hi there! 👋 I'm Leo

 I'm a freelance **Web Designer & Front-End Developer** based in **Berlin**.
 I recently completed a **Web Development Bootcamp at Spiced Academy** to strengthen my skills as a **Full-Stack Developer**.